The Library's Collections

 CURRICULUM GUIDE COLLECTION

 The Curriculum Guide Collection is intended to support the needs of the curriculum development courses in the College of Education.
 When possible, print materials are acquired from local, state and federal education agencies and professional associations to reflect curriculum practices ranging from pre-K through grade 12.
 Materials are located in the Curriculum Guide section of the Curriculum Collection.
-To supplement the print collection, the Library subscribes to Kraus Curriculum Development Library, a collection of curriculum guides and standards.
-The KCDL is available in microfiche and electronically through the KCDL database.

 The Library has hundreds of online databases that provide access to many resources in a variety of formats including: